-A Three network fault is blocking calls for hundreds of users
+Hundreds of Three customers left unable to call or text

 Related: 9 best smartphones

-Have you been affected by the Three network outage?
+Have you been affected by this problem?
 Share your experience in the comments

-Note: UPDATE: Three has now fixed this problem and issued the following statement: “Some of our customers did experience connectivity issues earlier today using voice and SMS services.
-This problem has now been resolved and all services have been restored.
-We are sorry for any inconvenience caused.”